Club Rules & Range Etiquette

 These are in addition to Archery Australia’s Code of Conduct.

-- Club has a no running on archery field policy.
+Club has a no running on the archery field policy.

 Some archers take their shooting very seriously while other archers see the sport as a leisure activity.
 Due consideration should be given to those who might become upset by distracting behaviour.